Sunjaya Purwadisastra

 Sunjaya Purwadisastra (born 1 June 1965) is an Indonesian politician from Indonesian Democratic Party of Struggle (PDI-P) who was the regent of Cirebon Regency, West Java.
-First elected in 2013 and sworn in in 2014, he was reelected in the 2018 election and was arrested as a graft suspect by the Corruption Eradication Commission before he was sworn in for his second term.
+First elected in 2013 and sworn into his position in 2014, he was reelected in the 2018 election and was arrested as a graft suspect by the Corruption Eradication Commission before he was sworn in for his second term.

 Early life and education

 Sunjaya Purwadisastra was born in Cirebon Regency on 1 June 1965 as the son of a village chief.
 After completing basic education, he graduated with a bachelor's degree in administrative sciences in 1995 and later in economics in 2000.
 He also studied at the University of Indonesia and obtained a doctorate in 2017 from Indonesia's Home Government Institute (Institut Pemerintah Dalam Negeri).

 Career

 He joined the Indonesian Army in 1998, becoming a first lieutenant and was assigned as adjutant by 2008.
 He resigned from the army in 2012, and entered politics by joining PDI-P.